shahLLL/modern-cicd-backend/README.md

 # modern-cicd-backend
-This repo contains code for a Flask Backend Application.
+This repo contains code for a FastAPI Backend Application.